git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 [replaced with `dash`](https://wiki.ubuntu.com/DashAsBinSh)
 ([Debian Almquist Shell](https://en.wikipedia.org/wiki/Almquist_shell)).
-So here you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell", in reality system startup scripts on Ubuntu used to allow non-POSIX shell scripting.
-This is because the [shell language](#shell-languages) itself adds a lot of cool features, but they're not portable unfortunately!
+So here you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell", in reality system startup scripts on Ubuntu used to allow non-POSIX Bash scripting.
+This is because the [shell language](#shell-languages) like Bash, ZSH and so on can add a lot of cool and very practical features, but they're not portable unfortunately!

 It's fun to experiment with different shells, on many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for